awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-platform.md

 See [Environment properties and other software settings](environments-cfg-softwaresettings.md) for more information\.

-### Configuring an Amazon Linux AMI \(preceding Amazon Linux 2\) Go environment<a name="java-se-options.alami"></a>

-The following console software configuration categories are supported only on an Elastic Beanstalk Go environment that uses an Amazon Linux AMI platform version \(preceding Amazon Linux 2\)\.

-#### Static files<a name="java-se-options-staticfiles"></a>

-To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
-When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
-You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.
+## Java SE configuration namespace<a name="java-se-namespaces"></a>

+You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
+Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.
+The Java SE platform doesn't define any platform\-specific namespaces\.
+You can configure the proxy to serve static files by using the `aws:elasticbeanstalk:environment:proxy:staticfiles` namespace\.
+For details and an example, see [Serving static files](environment-cfg-staticfiles.md)\.

+Elastic Beanstalk provides many configuration options for customizing your environment\.
+In addition to configuration files, you can also set configuration options using the console, saved configurations, the EB CLI, or the AWS CLI\.
+See [Configuration options](command-options.md) for more information\.

 ## The Amazon Linux AMI \(preceding Amazon Linux 2\) Java SE platform<a name="java-se.alami"></a>

 If your Elastic Beanstalk Java SE environment uses an Amazon Linux AMI platform version \(preceding Amazon Linux 2\), read the additional information in this section\.

-### Java SE configuration namespaces<a name="java-se-namespaces"></a>
+### Java SE configuration namespaces<a name="java-se.alami.namespaces"></a>

 You can use a [configuration file](ebextensions.md) to set configuration options and perform other instance configuration tasks during deployments\.
 Configuration options can be defined by the Elastic Beanstalk service or the platform that you use and are organized into *namespaces*\.